MTstateIntroStats/IntroStatActivitiesHybrid/_book/07-A15-inference-errors.md

 \textbf{Power} & & & &  \\ \hline
 \end{longtable}

-11. What is changing about the simulated distributions pictured as you change the “True value of $\mu$”?
+11. What is changing about the simulated distributions pictured as you change the "True value of $\mu$"?
-\vspace{0.5in}
+\vspace{0.6in}

 12. How does increasing the distance between the null and believed true mean affect the power of the test?
-\vspace{0.5in}
+\vspace{0.6in}

+\newpage

-13. Using the same significance level, set the “True value of $mu$” to 1.8 and change the sample size to see the effect on Power.
+13. Using the same significance level, set the "True value of $\mu$" back to 1.8 and change the sample size to see its effect on power.

 \setlength\tabcolsep{0.6cm}
 \begin{longtable}{|l|c|c|c|c|c|}